Petrus Peckius the Elder

-Petrus Peckius the Elder (born Pieter Peck, also known as Pierre Peckius; 16 July 1529 in Zierikzee – 16 July 1589 in Mechelen), was an eminent Netherlandish jurist, one of the first to write about international maritime law, and the father of Petrus Peckius the Younger.
+Petrus Peckius the Elder (born Pieter Peck, also known as Pierre Peckius; 16 July 1529 in Zierikzee – 16 July 1589 in Mechelen), was a Netherlandish jurist, one of the first to write about international maritime law, and the father of Petrus Peckius the Younger.

 He was an orthodox Catholic and remained loyal to the Crown during the Eighty Years' War.
 In 1582 he was appointed a justice in the Great Council, the supreme law court of the Seventeen Provinces, which normally sat in Mechelen but due to the Dutch Revolt was then meeting in the city of Namur.

 He was married to Catharina Gillis (sister of a secretary of Margaret of Parma, and of a governor of Ostend) with whom he had several children.

 Academic career

 Peck studied Civil and Canon law at the University of Leuven with Gabriel Mudaeus.
 He received his doctorate on 27 August 1553.
 As usual in this era for academic scholars he Latinized his name to Peckius.

 He was appointed to the new chair in introductory law (Paratitles) that Philip II of Spain endowed at the university in 1555.
 Was made ordinarius in Roman Law at the university in 1562.
 In the same year he succeeded Jean Vendeville, who had left for the University of Douai, as professor of Canon law.